 And what not to buy

-Snake wine – Not only does it look gross and is cruel (rice wine infused with a whole snake in it?
+Not only does it look gross and is cruel (rice wine infused with a whole snake in it?
 Um, no thanks) but it often contains parasites and salmonella.
-Plus, whether it’s true or not, there have been reports that the snake can hibernate in the fluid and have bitten people that have opened the bottles.
+Plus, whether it’s true or not, reports have said that the snake can hibernate in the fluid and have bitten people that have opened the bottles.

-Counterfeit goods – yeah sorry, that $10 Rolex or Prada bag is too good to be true, and you run the risk of having the item confiscated at customs and slapped with a fine.
+Yeah sorry, that $10 Rolex or Prada bag is too good to be true.
+You also run the risk of having the item confiscated at customs and you could be slapped with a fine.